vlnd0/summarize/README.md

 - Remote files (PDFs/images/audio/video via URL — downloaded and forwarded to the model)
 - Local files (PDFs/images/audio/video/text — forwarded or inlined; support depends on provider/model)

 It streams output by default on TTY and renders Markdown to ANSI (via `markdansi`).
-At the end it prints a single “Finished in …” line with timing, token usage, and estimated cost (when available).
+At the end it prints a single “Finished in …” line with timing and token usage.

 ## Quickstart